top of page

 Assesses the guest-facing and interpretive skills demonstrated during vehicle-based safaris – including storytelling, ecological knowledge, and the ability to engage guests across topics like mammals, botany, birding, and track & sign.

-A Backup Trails Guide (second rifle) can accompany an Advanced Trails Guide (first rifle) on walking safaris in dangerous game areas.
+A Foundational Trails Guide (second rifle) can accompany a Trails Guide (first rifle) on walking safaris in dangerous game areas.
 IFGA assessments focus on guest interaction, communication, support given to the lead guide, situational awareness, crisis management, sensitivity to the environment, and contribution to a safe, immersive experience.

-IFGA evaluates the behavioural, leadership, and guest experience skills of experienced guides in high-pressure walking environments.
+IFGA evaluates the behavioural, safety, leadership, and guest experience skills of experienced guides in high-pressure walking environments.

 Specialisations